LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/manage-course-catalog.md

 The article below describes standard and custom features that are available for you in your course catalog.
 Many features need to be customized through our [customer support page](https://skillable.com/customer-support/), others are available for you to set up yourself.
 Some components are available in all catalog versions, like access to the course details page, beginning or resuming self-paced training on a course available to you through a subscription or from a course assignment, adding a custom catalog name, focusing attention on courses through icons, such as, **New**, **Coming Soon** or **Featured**.
 Saving searches, exporting searches, and filtering are available in all versions of the catalog, however, filtering does evolve through the versions.
 Catalogs display as tiles showing a course graphic if one is available, icons to depict activities in the courses, and the ability to mark favorites.
 Filter headings and filters are custom created to allow searches.

+Version 2 of the course catalog tiles show the logo of the platform used in the labs, such as, Azure or AWS.
+This is automatically pulled from the lab activities which are built into the labs.

 [Return to Article contents](#article-contents)

 ## Features enabled by customer support